tanishq826/README/README.md

 ## About

-CDAC - Certified Computer Engineering Graduate specialized in Python, SQL, Data Analysis and Big Data Technologies via Post Graduate Diploma in Big Data Analytics (CDAC Bangalore).
-Hands-on experience in building scalable ETL/ELT pipelines, implementing Medallion Architectures, structuring RAG data workflows and having strong analytical and communication skills to optimize business performance and drive data-informed decisions.
+Microsoft Certified: SQL AI Developer Associate with a practical exposure in Data Analytics and Big Data Technologies.
+Built scalable ETL/ELT pipelines and Transformed raw data into meaningful insights using Statistical Analysis and Data Visualization techniques for solving problems and continuously learning modern analytics tools and techniques

 I care about code that's readable, pipelines that don't break silently, and documentation that actually explains things.